Get an annual AARP membership for only $12. Limited time offer.

 Memory Care Costs by State

 Memory care costs vary widely from state to state.
-Check the following chart to determine the estimated median cost of memory care in your state.
+Check the following chart to determine your state’s estimated median cost of memory care.1

 State Median monthly cost (2024)